Rynebenson/EaseIOCodeTest/README.md

 ## State Management

-The state in this application is managed with a custom Context store which is interacted with via one Reducer.
+The state in this application is managed with a custom `Context Store`, interacted with via the `Reducer`.
 Most actions will dispatch 3 states (request, success, and failure).
 Data is passed via `payload` and the action is unique by its `type`.
-I decided to interact with `localStorage` within the Reducer instead of the API file so that I would not have to duplicate the logic done within the Reducer on the mutableTasks.
+I decided to update the `localStorage` within the `Reducer` instead of the API file so that I would not have to duplicate the logic done within the `Reducer` while updating the tasks state.

 Here's an example of a reducer which contains 3 states triggered by an action: